-Born in Ineu (Arad), Cosmin Ifrim studied singing and conducting at the Music Academy in Cluj-Napoca.
-After winning many important competitions, he was engaged to the Vienna State Opera in 2000, where he first sang Lord Cecil within a new production of Donizetti’s Roberto Devereux with Edita Gruberova.
-He quickly advanced to important and demanding roles like Rinuccio in Puccini’s Gianni Schicchi, the Italian Tenor in Der Rosenkavalier, the fisher in Rossini’s Guillaume Tell, or Beppe in I Pagliacci.
-For his portrayal of Squeak in Britten’s Billy Budd, he was awarded with the Eberhard Wächter medal.
-His major breakthrough at Vienna State Opera was the premiere of Verdi’s Falstaff in 2003, in which he sang the role of Fenton.
+Born in Ineu (Arad), Romania, Cosmin Ifrim studied singing and conducting at the Music Academy in Cluj-Napoca.
+After winning many important competitions, he was engaged by the Vienna State Opera in 2000, where he first sang Lord Cecil within a new production of Donizetti’s Roberto Devereux with Edita Gruberova.
+He quickly advanced to important and demanding roles like Rinuccio in Gianni Schicchi, the Italian Tenor in Der Rosenkavalier, the fisher in Guillaume Tell, or Beppe in Pagliacci.
+For his portrayal of Squeak in Billy Budd, he was awarded with the Eberhard Wächter medal.
+His major breakthrough at Vienna State Opera was the premiere of Falstaff in 2003, in which he sang the role of Fenton.

-Among the many important conductors Cosmin Ifrim has worked with so far are Richard Hickox, Zubin Mehta, Fabio Luisi, Riccardo Muti, Seiji Ozawa, Donald Runnicles, Ulf Schirmer, Vjekoslav Šutej, Christian Thielemann, Franz Welser-Möst and Marcello Viotti.
+Cosmin Ifrim has collaborated with many of the world’s most important conductors including Riccardo Muti, Zubin Mehta, Fabio Luisi, Seiji Ozawa, Christian Thielemann, Donald Runnicles, Ulf Schirmer, Vjekoslav Šutej, Christian Thielemann, Franz Welser-Möst, Marcello Viotti and Richard Hickox.